 Discover the 10 Most Beautiful Hikes in Haute-Savoie for 2026

-Haute-Savoie, an alpine jewel with many facets, holds a wealth of trails promising escape.
+Haute-Savoie, an Alpine jewel with many facets, holds a wealth of trails promising escape.
 Between sparkling glaciers, suspended lakes, and limestone ridges, each mountain range reveals its character.
-Whether you are an adventure enthusiast or a contemplative walker, let yourself be guided to the heart of ten unforgettable routes, tested and approved for the 2026 season.
+Whether you are an adventure enthusiast or a contemplative walker, let yourself be guided to the heart of ten unforgettable itineraries, tested and approved for the 2026 season.
 Prepare to feel, vibrate, breathe, and marvel at the preserved nature of this region where every step tells a story.

 1. Lac Blanc and Lacs des Chéserys – Chamonix